apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 ### Principal Attribute Per Application

-As a hybrid option, MFA can be triggered for a specific application registered inside the CAS service registry, provided the authenticated principal carries an attribute that matches configured attribute value.
+As a hybrid option, MFA can be triggered for a specific application registered inside the CAS service registry, provided the authenticated principal carries an attribute that matches a configured attribute value.
 The attribute value can be an arbitrary regex pattern.
 See below to learn about how to configure MFA settings.

 ```json